khulnasoft/khulnasoft/doc/cli/references/batch/preview.md

   -tmp string
     	Directory for storing temporary data, such as log files.
 Default is /tmp.
 Can also be set with environment variable SRC_BATCH_TMP_DIR; if both are set, this flag will be used and not the environment variable. (default "/tmp")
   -trace
     	Log the trace ID for requests.
-See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
+See https://docs.khulnasoft.com/admin/observability/tracing -user-agent-telemetry
-    	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true) -v	print verbose output
+    	Include the operating system and architecture in the User-Agent sent with requests to Khulnasoft (default true) -v	print verbose output
   -workspace string
     	Workspace mode to use ("auto", "bind", or "volume") (default "auto")

-'src batch preview' executes the steps in a batch spec and uploads it to a Sourcegraph instance, ready to be previewed and applied.
+'src batch preview' executes the steps in a batch spec and uploads it to a Khulnasoft instance, ready to be previewed and applied.

 Usage: